Iridescent: A Framework Enabling Online System Implementation Specialization: Evaluation

-\fakepara{\sys enables custom specializations.} Next, we show the potential benefits of enabling custom compile-time optimizations for LibLPM.
+\fakepara{\sys enables custom specializations.} Next, we show the benefits of custom compile-time optimizations for LibLPM.
 For this experiment, we set up eleven different configurations resulting from a combination of five different LPM table sizes and two different workloads - Workload A and Workload B. In Workload A, the incoming IP address is an IP address that matches a very specific prefix entry in the routing table.
 In Workload B, the incoming IP address is an IP address that only matches the LPM prefix entry of prefix length 0.
 Thus, Workload A and Workload B cover the best and worst cases respectively for the LPM lookup function.
-We execute these workloads on seven different specializations - (i) Baseline: no \sys-enabled specialization, (ii) Instrumented: \sys-enabled specialization which captures the most popular inputs (with a 10\% sampling rate); information collected by this configuration is used by \sys for the fast path specializations, (iii) LibLPM-FP-A: fast-path specialization of size 1 specialized for Workload A, (iv) LibLPM-FP-B: fast-path specialization of size 1 specialized for Workload B, (v) LibLPM-NI: the nested-if code generation specialization, (vi) LibLPM-NI-FP-A: Combination of LibLPM-NI and LibLPM-FP-A, and (vii) LibLPM-NI-FP-B: Combination of LibLPM-NI and LibLPM-FP-B. \autoref{fig:lpm_compilation} shows the cycles required for completing one execution on average of the lpm lookup function for all the different combinations of configurations and specializations.
-For Workload A, all three of LibLPM-FP-A, LibLPM-NI, LibLPM-NI-FP-A specializations achieve upto $6\times$ reduction in cycles per execution.
+We execute these workloads with seven specializations: \begin{enumerate}[label=(\roman*),nosep, leftmargin=*, itemsep=0pt, topsep=0pt] \item Baseline: no \sys-enabled specialization. \item Instrumented: \sys-enabled specialization capturing the most popular inputs (10\% sampling); data used to guide the fast path specializations. \item LibLPM-FP-A: fast-path specialization of size 1 specialized for Workload A. \item LibLPM-FP-B: fast-path specialization of size 1 specialized for Workload B. \item LibLPM-NI: nested-if code generation specialization. \item LibLPM-NI-FP-A: Combine LibLPM-NI and -FP-A. \item LibLPM-NI-FP-B: Combine LibLPM-NI and -FP-B. \end{enumerate}

+\autoref{fig:lpm_execution} shows average cycles per LPM lookup lookup function for all different combinations of configurations and specializations.
+For Workload A, all three specializations, LibLPM-FP-A, LibLPM-NI, LibLPM-NI-FP-A, achieve up to $6\times$ reduction in cycles per execution.
 However, unlike the LibLPM-FP and LibLPM-NI-FP-A specialization, this LibLPM-NI specialization does not require an additional instrumentation phase to sample executions to find the optimal candidates for the fast path.
-LibLPM-NI improves performance across the board for all workloads by upto $6\times$.
-Despite this performance boost, LibLPM-NI is not the best specialization for Workload B. For Workload B, the best optimizations are the *-FP-B specializations as they get upto a $30\times$ performance boost.
+LibLPM-NI improves performance across the board for all workloads by up to $6\times$.
+Despite this performance boost, LibLPM-NI is not the best specialization for Workload B. For Workload B, the best optimizations are the *-FP-B specializations as they improve by up to $30\times$ as all instantiations of Workload B hit the fast-path.